What is actual cash value (ACV)?

 If you choose the 65 plan, you’re protected for the ACV of your vehicle up to £75,000 with no deductible.
 If you choose the 75 plan, you’re protected for the ACV of your vehicle up to £75,000 after a deductible of £250.

 Gap insurance is designed to cover any shortfall between ACV and any balance due on a car loan or lease.
 Turo doesn’t provide gap insurance.
 If you’ve purchased gap insurance through an insurer or other third party, check the policy terms to learn whether you’ll be covered if you list your vehicle on Turo.

 If your car is damaged (not totaled) and repaired, you’re not protected for any diminution in the value of your car.

-If you’re a Commercial Host, Turo and its insurance partners aren’t liable for any damage claim.
-You must file your damage claim with your commercial insurance provider.
+If you’re a Commercial Host, you must file your damage claim with your commercial insurance provider.
 This is true for Commercial Hosts in any of the countries listed above as well as in other countries where Turo is available.